 In my humble opinion, these are real reasons you don’t need an Instant Pot:

-- To make you feel good about yourself.
+- Because everyone else has one.
 Sadly, I am no cooler or more popular today for owning an Instant Pot than the day before I bought one.
 Darn it.

 - If you can’t afford it.
 Seriously, there’s is nothing so magical or life-changing about it that makes it worth going into debt.
 (Later, when I’m singing its praises for helping save money, remember that interest on a credit card is way more expensive than what you may save on groceries.)